danishb7/stock-price-prediction/README.md

 # Stock-Market-Forecasting
 This project aims to predict stock market prices using advanced Deep Learning and Machine Learning techniques.

-# This project is currently under development and is a work in progress.

 ### Use 'pip install -r requirements.txt' to install required libraries.

 # Stock Price Prediction using SVR, XGBoost and LSTM